-- The UE providing the exposure service triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.
+- The UE providing the exposure service triggers the authorization of SL Positioning Client UE for the Ranging/SL Positioning service invocation, performs the Ranging/SL positioning control between SL Reference UE and Target UE (as defined in clause 5.3), and returns the Ranging/SL positioning result to SL Positioning Client UE.

 Editor's note: Privacy handling on Ranging /SL Positioning service exposure through PC5 will be aligned with SA WG3.